Title

 The Amendments to the Agricultural Tenancy Act of the Philippines introduce changes and clarifications to improve the rights and relationships between landholders and tenants in agricultural tenancy agreements, including defining leasehold tenancy, granting rights to tenants, and establishing penalties for violations.

-Leasehold tenancy exists when a person personally or with the aid of immediate farm household members undertakes to cultivate agricultural land owned or legally possessed by another, in consideration of a fixed amount in money, produce, or both.
+Leasehold tenancy exists when a person, personally or with labor from members of his immediate farm household, cultivates agricultural land susceptible of cultivation by a single person together with household members, belonging to or legally possessed by another, in consideration of a fixed amount in money or produce or both.

-A tenant has the right to change the tenancy contract from share tenancy to leasehold tenancy and vice versa, or from one crop-sharing arrangement to another, by exercising this right at least one month before the next agricultural year after the contract's expiration if it is registered; otherwise, before the year the change shall take effect.
+The tenant may change the contract from share tenancy to leasehold tenancy and vice versa, and from one crop sharing arrangement to another share arrangement.
+If a registered written contract exists, change may be exercised at least one month before the beginning of the next agricultural year after expiration of the contract; if there is no registered written contract, at least one month before the agricultural year when the change shall be effected.

-The landholder is prohibited from mortgaging the tenant's share in the crops, and any mortgage on the land or crop shall not affect the tenant's share.
-The landholder also cannot discourage the formation or growth of tenant unions but cannot interfere or control them either.
+(4) The landholder shall not mortgage the tenant’s share in the crop; any mortgage on the land and/or crop by the landholder shall not affect the tenant’s share.
+(5) The landholder shall not discourage (directly or indirectly) formation, maintenance, or growth of a union/organization of tenants, nor initiate, dominate, assist, or interfere in its formation/administration.

 Analyze Cases Smarter, Faster